 Love is Boring

 Making healthy meals for myself?
 Boring.
 Journaling and meditating?
 Boring.
 Exercising?
 Boring.
 Self-deprivation reversal/hygienic self-care?
 Boring.
 Boring, boring, boring.
 Many of these things are still boring and I probably wouldn’t do half of it if I didn’t make a list to check off of every day.
-I can’t believe the ease with which I exercised and ate well when shame was riding shotgun.
-The surge of chemicals that I used to get with validation seeking (norepinephrine, dopamine, serotonin) are no longer there in addicting amounts.
+I can’t believe the ease with which I exercised and ate well when shame, the fear of disconnection, was riding shotgun.
+The surge of chemicals that I used to get with validation seeking (norepinephrine, dopamine, serotonin) are no longer there in addicting/abnormal amounts.
 Shame isn’t there anymore, but neither is motivation.
 I had to love myself despite how unbelievably boring it is, every day.
-I never had a day where loving myself felt rewarding.
+I never had a day where loving myself felt incredibly rewarding.
 At first, loving myself every day, I felt like I was doing these things for nothing.

 Love Is Really Fucking Difficult

 Experiencing anxiety and trying to love myself at the same time emerged as the most difficult in one particularly odd place: creativity.
 Weird right?
 Creativity is supposed to be fun.
-Creativity used to be for the purposes of making me resilient so I could perform.
+I used to engage in creativity as a strategy, for purposes of making me resilient so I could perform.
 I wasn’t digging too deeply into any of these creative acts for two reasons:

 - Codependency would hijack its usefulness, rendering me uninterested.